mi6/ic-ui-kit/CONTRIBUTING.md

 Resolve linting and formatting issues via `npm run lint:fix` and `npm run prettier:fix`.

+Refer to the [StencilJS Style Guide](https://stenciljs.com/docs/style-guide) for examples of directory structure and component style (with the caveat that the render() function is always the final method in the class).

 ### Git commit

 For automated versioning, we use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).